aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/worksheets/page-setup-features/setting-page-options/_index.md

 url: /net/setting-page-options/
 ---

 {{% alert color="primary" %}}

 Sometimes, it is necessary to configure page setup settings for worksheets to control printing.
 These page setup settings offer various options.

 {{% /alert %}}

 ## **Setting Page Options**

 Page setup options are fully supported in Aspose.Cells.
 This article explains how to set page options with Aspose.Cells and shows code samples for setting:

-Aspose.Cells provides a class, [Workbook](https://apireference.aspose.com/net/cells/aspose.cells/workbook), that represents a Microsoft Excel file.
-The [Workbook ](https://apireference.aspose.com/net/cells/aspose.cells/workbook)class contains a [Worksheets](https://apireference.aspose.com/net/cells/aspose.cells/workbook/properties/worksheets) collection that allows access to each worksheet in the Excel file.
-A worksheet is represented by the [Worksheet](https://apireference.aspose.com/net/cells/aspose.cells/worksheet) class.
+Aspose.Cells provides a class, [**Workbook**](https://apireference.aspose.com/cells/net/aspose.cells/workbook), that represents a Microsoft Excel file.
+The [**Workbook**](https://apireference.aspose.com/cells/net/aspose.cells/workbook) class contains a [**Worksheets**](https://apireference.aspose.com/cells/net/aspose.cells/workbook/properties/worksheets) collection that allows access to each worksheet in the Excel file.
+A worksheet is represented by the [**Worksheet**](https://apireference.aspose.com/cells/net/aspose.cells/worksheet) class.

-The [Worksheet](https://apireference.aspose.com/net/cells/aspose.cells/worksheet) class provides the [PageSetup](https://apireference.aspose.com/net/cells/aspose.cells/worksheet/properties/pagesetup) property that is used to set the page setup options of the worksheet.
-In fact, this [PageSetup](https://apireference.aspose.com/net/cells/aspose.cells/worksheet/properties/pagesetup) property is an object of the [PageSetup](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup) class used to set different page layout options for a printed worksheet.
-The [PageSetup](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup) class provides various properties used to set page setup options.
+The [**Worksheet**](https://apireference.aspose.com/cells/net/aspose.cells/worksheet) class provides the [**PageSetup**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup) property that is used to set the page setup options of the worksheet.
+In fact, this [**PageSetup**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup) property is an object of the [**PageSetup**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup) class used to set different page layout options for a printed worksheet.
+The [**PageSetup**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup) class provides various properties used to set page setup options.
 Some of these properties are discussed below.

 ### **Page Orientation**

-Page orientation can be set to portrait or landscape using the [PageSetup](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup) class' [Orientation](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/orientation) property.
-The [Orientation](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/orientation) property accepts one of the pre-defined values in the [PageOrientationType](https://apireference.aspose.com/net/cells/aspose.cells/pageorientationtype) enumeration, listed below.
+Page orientation can be set to portrait or landscape using the [**PageSetup**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup) class' [**Orientation**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/orientation) property.
+The [**Orientation**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/orientation) property accepts one of the pre-defined values in the [**PageOrientationType**](https://apireference.aspose.com/cells/net/aspose.cells/pageorientationtype) enumeration, listed below.

 |**Page Orientation Types**|**Description**|
 | :- | :- |
 |Landscape|Landscape orientation|
 |Portrait|Portrait orientation|

 {{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Worksheets-PageSetupFeatures-PageOrientation-1.cs" >}}

 ### **Scaling Factor**

-It is possible to reduce or enlarge a worksheet's size by adjusting the scaling factor with the [PageSetup.Zoom](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/zoom) property.
+It is possible to reduce or enlarge a worksheet's size by adjusting the scaling factor with the [**PageSetup.Zoom**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/zoom) property.

 {{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Worksheets-PageSetupFeatures-ScalingFactor-1.cs" >}}

 ### **FitToPages Options**

-To fit the contents of the worksheet to a specific number of pages, use the [PageSetup](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup) class' [FitToPagesTall](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/fittopagestall) and [FitToPagesWide](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/fittopageswide) properties.
+To fit the contents of the worksheet to a specific number of pages, use the [**PageSetup**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup) class' [**FitToPagesTall**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/fittopagestall) and [**FitToPagesWide**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/fittopageswide) properties.
 These properties are also used to scale worksheets.

 {{% alert color="primary" %}}

-You can either choose the [FitToPagesTall](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/fittopagestall)/[FitToPagesWide](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/fittopageswide) or the [Zoom](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/zoom) property but not both at the same time.
+You can either choose the [**FitToPagesTall**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/fittopagestall)/[**FitToPagesWide**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/fittopageswide) or the [**Zoom**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/zoom) property but not both at the same time.

 {{% /alert %}}

 {{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Worksheets-PageSetupFeatures-FitToPagesOptions-1.cs" >}}

 ### **Paper Size**

-Set the paper size that the worksheets will be printed to using the [PageSetup](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup) class' [PaperSize](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/papersize) property.
-The [PaperSize](https://apireference.aspose.com/net/cells/aspose.cells/pagesetup/properties/papersize) property accepts one of the pre-defined values in the [PaperSizeType](https://apireference.aspose.com/net/cells/aspose.cells/papersizetype) enumeration, listed below.
+Set the paper size that the worksheets will be printed to using the [**PageSetup**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup) class' [**PaperSize**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/papersize) property.
+The [**PaperSize**](https://apireference.aspose.com/cells/net/aspose.cells/pagesetup/properties/papersize) property accepts one of the pre-defined values in the [**PaperSizeType**](https://apireference.aspose.com/cells/net/aspose.cells/papersizetype) enumeration, listed below.

 |**Paper Size Types**|**Description**|
 | :- | :- |